 Use a small scoop to drop some donut batter into each donut section of the preheated donut maker, or see the FAQ below for detailed instructions to bake them in a donut pan.

 I know I talk about my donut maker a lot.
 (I see that Babycakes redesigned their donut maker, so it looks a little different than this.)
 Both donut maker versions work the same.
 This is what I use to make donuts.
-Luckily, these are not fried, so they are much healthier to eat.
+Luckily, these are not fried, so they are much healthier.

 TIP: Spray a little coconut oil on the donut maker to make the outside of the donuts a little crispy, just like they were fried.

-Step 6: Remove the donuts from the donut maker or donut pan carefully to a wire rack for cooling.
-Do not add toppings or coatings until the donuts are fully cooled.
+Step 6: Carefully remove the donuts from the donut maker or pan and place them on a wire rack to cool.
+Do not add toppings or coatings until the donuts are thoroughly cooled.

-If you love fried donuts, my Gluten Free Fried Donuts are amazing, as are my Gluten Free Jelly Donuts.
+If you love fried donuts, my Gluten Free Fried Donuts are excellent, as are my Gluten Free Jelly Donuts.

 Topping Ideas: